osg-htc/docs/docs/worker-node/install-cvmfs.md

         :::console
         root@host # yum install osg-oasis

-## Setup of FUSE and automount
+## Automount setup

-FUSE and automount are required for CVMFS and the steps to configure them are different on EL6 vs EL7.
+CVMFS uses automount, and the steps to configure it are different on EL6 vs EL7.
 Follow the section that is appropriate for your host's OS:

 * [For EL6 hosts](#for-el6-hosts)
 * [For EL7 hosts](#for-el7-hosts)

 ### For EL6 hosts

-1. Create or edit `/etc/fuse.conf` so that it contains:

-        user_allow_other
+1. If automount is not yet in use on the system, do the following:

+        :::console
+        root@host # chkconfig autofs on
+        root@host # service autofs start

-2. Create or edit `/etc/auto.master` to have the following contents to enable automounting:
+1. Create or edit `/etc/auto.master` to have the following contents to enable automounting cvmfs:

         /cvmfs /etc/auto.cvmfs

-3. Restart autofs to make the change take effect:
+1. Restart autofs to make the change take effect:

         :::console
         root@host # service autofs restart

 ### For EL7 hosts

+1. If automount is not yet in use on the system, do the following:

+        :::console
+        root@host # systemctl enable autofs
+        root@host # systemctl start autofs

-1. Add the following to `/etc/auto.master.d/cvmfs.autofs`:
+1. Put the following in `/etc/auto.master.d/cvmfs.autofs`:

         /cvmfs /etc/auto.cvmfs

-2. Restart autofs to make the change take effect:
+1. Restart autofs to make the change take effect:

         :::console
         root@host # systemctl restart autofs